Golfers put aside 'reprehensible' Saudi moves to join series

 “Take the Khashoggi situation,” he said.
 “We all agree that’s reprehensible.
 Nobody is going to argue that fact.”

-The Saudi sovereign wealth fund is providing the hundreds of millions of dollars in sign-on fees and prize money that is enticing players away from the established tours and jeopardizing their participation in the majors and Ryder Cup.
+The fund is providing the hundreds of millions of dollars in sign-on fees and prize money that is enticing players away from the established tours and jeopardizing their participation in the majors and Ryder Cup.

-The tour is the latest branch of Saudi Arabia’s attempt to reposition itself as a backer of lavish sports events rather than one associated with human rights abuses, which rights groups call ‘sportswashing.’

-McDowell is trying to avoid discussing the specifics of the country he is effectively working for.
+McDowell tried to avoid discussing the specifics of the country he is effectively working for.

 “I really feel like golf is a force of good in the world — I just try to be a great role model to kids,” he said.
 “We are not politicians.
 I know you guys hate that expression, but we are really not, unfortunately.
 We are professional golfers.